Oradell, New Jersey: Local government

+In the November 2023 general election, all three republican candidates, including one incumbent, won office, in an off year election cycle.
+The Oradell election turnout was a staggering 46.13%, the highest recorded for all municipalities for that year within Bergen County.

 In May 2018, Miriam Yu was selected to fill the seat expiring in December 2019 that became vacant following the resignation of Andrew Rudman.
 In the November 2018 general election, Yu was elected to serve the balance of the term of office.

 In the November 2017 general election, the Democratic and Republican candidates each took one seat.
 In the November 2016 general election, the Democratic and Republican candidates each took one seat.
 In the November 2015 general election, the Democratic and independent candidates who ran together as Put Oradell First won election to the mayoral and council seats up for vote, winning by a 2–1 margin over the Republican incumbents, who had not faced an election challenge since 2011.
-Although still a Republican-leaning borough, since November 2015 Oradell has been steadily tilting Democratic in its voting.

 Federal, state and county representation

 Oradell is located in the 5th Congressional District and is part of New Jersey's 38th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Oradell had been in the 39th state legislative district.